basnijholt/aiokef/README.md

 - Mute and unmute
 - Get and set source input
 - Turn speaker on and off
+- Invert L/R to R/L
+- Set the standby time to infinite, 20 minutes, or 60 minutes
 - Automatically connects and disconnects when speakers goes online/offline

 ## Use in Home Assistant